KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#1/DAY-#4.md

 ## Lab Task: Explore and Analyze Linux Syslog for Network Scans

 ## Step 1: Attack Simulation – Perform a Port Scan
-Only scan systems you own or are authorized to test.
+ > *Only scan systems you own or are authorized to test*.

 ### On the Attacker Machine:

      nmap -p80 TARGET-IP

 ## Step 2: Detection and Analysis – Analyze Syslog

-Installing UFW firewall
+1. Installing UFW firewall<br>

-sudo apt install ufw
+       sudo apt install ufw<br>
-sudo ufw enable
+       sudo ufw enable<br>
-sudo ufw logging on
+       sudo ufw logging on<br>
-sudo ufw logging high
+       sudo ufw logging high<br>

-Create a Firewall rule to drop HTTP traffic from Attack machine sudo ufw deny from 69.62.84.69 to any port 80 proto tcp Reload the firewall rules to take effect sudo ufw reload
+2. Create a Firewall rule to drop HTTP traffic from Attack machine<br>

+       sudo ufw deny from 69.62.84.69 to any port 80 proto tcp<br>

+3. Reload the firewall rules to take effect<br>

+       sudo ufw reload<br>

-Detect the HTTP Scanning traffic sudo tail -f /var/log/ufw.log | grep "Attcker IP"
+4. Detect the HTTP Scanning traffic<br>

+       sudo tail -f /var/log/ufw.log | grep "Attcker IP"<br>

-✅ Conclusion
+## Conclusion
-ufw.log, combined with firewall logs, is powerful for detecting early-stage reconnaissance Port scanning is often the first indicator of an attacker mapping your system Detecting and blocking IPs performing scans is a crucial step in proactive defense 📸 Submission
+- ufw.log, combined with firewall logs, is powerful for detecting early-stage reconnaissance
+- Port scanning is often the first indicator of an attacker mapping your system
+- Detecting and blocking IPs performing scans is a crucial step in proactive defense

+## Submission
 Submit a screenshot of a syslog entry showing blocked network traffic due to a port scan.
 Include:

-Source IP of scan
+- Source IP of scan
-Targeted port
+- Targeted port
-Timestamp
+- Timestamp